coleifer/unqlite-python/README.md

 * Supports key/value operations, cursors, and transactions using Pythonic APIs.
 * Support for Jx9 scripting.
 * APIs for working with Jx9 JSON document collections.
-* Supports both Python 2 and Python 3.

-The previous version (0.2.0) of `unqlite-python` utilized `ctypes` to wrap the UnQLite C library.
-By switching to Cython, key/value, cursor and Jx9 collection operations are an order of magnitude faster.
-In particular, filtering collections using user-defined Python functions is now *much*, *much* more performant.

 Links:

 * [unqlite-python documentation](https://unqlite-python.readthedocs.io/)
 * [UnQLite's C API](http://unqlite.symisc.net/c_api.html)

-If you like UnQLite, you might also want to check out [Vedis](http://vedis.symisc.net), an embedded key/value database modeled after Redis (python bindings: [vedis-python](https://vedis-python.readthedocs.io)).

 ## Installation